undel-gh/HA-Laundry-Monitor/docs/en/ARCHITECTURE.md

 * source availability.

 When a current sensor is configured and available, either power activity or current activity counts as meaningful activity and resets or cancels finish confirmation.

+In `final_spin`, meaningful activity after spin confirmation is treated as terminal-phase activity.
+The finish timer is anchored to the last such activity.
+The Finish Detector does not request a return to `running` merely because activity resumes after a short quiet interval.

 The Finish Detector must: